Telemarketing scammer at Crimes of Persuasion

 Terres had been preparing income tax returns for many of the victims and suggested investments that would lessen their tax burdens, according to the complaint.
 He then offered to invest for them.

 Terres took the money and claimed to be investing it in a variety of ways - mutual funds, medical savings accounts, IRS investment accounts and Social Security escrow accounts.
-Many of the investment opportunities never existed, and in some cases Terres never invested the money, the complaint said.

 The scams came to the attention of investigators when an Albany man received notice from the IRS that he owed money.
-That man had given Terres $5,000 to prepay his taxes.
-Terres never sent the money to the IRS, the complaint said.

-An IRS investigator then obtained Terres' bank records and started contacting people who had financial dealings with him.
 Prior to that investigation, nobody had called sheriff's officials or the IRS with complaints about Terres, said Assistant Stearns County Attorney William MacPhail.

 "The position of trust (Terres had) is what makes this most egregious," MacPhail said.
 "And the fact that a lot of these people are at an age that they're never going to be able to recover from this."